1. Home

 an image for pinning

-Just click the red button in the left corner!
+Just click the red button in the left corner to save it for later!

-I’m Rachel, the writer and content creator of this blog.
-I wanted to take a minute to welcome you to The Antiqued Journey!
-I am so happy to have you here.
-If you like, you can go over to the ‘about me’ page to get to know me a little better.
+If you are new here, I’m Rachel, the writer and content creator here at The Antiqued Journey.
+I’m so happy to have you!
+I encourage you to stop by the ‘about me’ page to get to know me a little more.

-Here on the blog, you will find ideas and inspiration for vintage decor, thrifting, and simple DIY projects.
-If those things interests you, you can sign up for my e-mail, which goes out every Thursday.
-Doing so ensures that you won’t miss a thing!
-You will also receive a free digital download as a thank you.
+Here on the blog, you will find loads of inspiration for decorating with vintage and antique decor, simple DIY crafts and many thrifting adventures.
+If that interests you, I invite you to sign up for my e-mail.
+You will receive a free digital download as a thank you!

-Other Valentine Posts To Enjoy
+Other Posts To Enjoy

-29 Comments.
+32 Comments.
 Leave new

 Leave a Reply